AccardoNull/Animated-scene-in-JavaScript-WebGL-/README.md

 Write and implement a glow effect with various colors on objects by editing fragment shader in main.html, and by implementing Emissive Lighting and Fresnel Effect.

 Included animated rotation for several objects' movements.

-Usage:

-Open main.html, then click the "textureToggleButton" to start the scene.